PDES-MAS/PDES-MAS.github.io/index.md

 ![](/assets/images/pdesmas/topology.svg)

 # Novelty and Contributions
-PDES-MAS represents research efforts and investments of almost 20 years.

 PDES-MAS has been a mould-breaking system that has made innovative contributions along different strands:

 1. **Distributed Simulation of MAS:** PDES-MAS has been  one of the earliest efforts that pioneered the field of distributed simulation of MAS models and developed a generic distributed simulation engine specific for MAS.
 2. **Event-Driven Simulation of Agents:** Contrary to the vast majority of the simulation engines for agent models that are time-driven, PDES-MAS supports a purely event-driven modelling approach.